Bertha Krupp: Biography

 After Gustav Krupp von Bohlen und Halbach suffered a stroke in 1941, his health declined sharply.
-In 1943 Adolf Hitler issued a decree known as the Lex Krupp, which passed full ownership of the Krupp empire—which was vital to Germany's war effort—from Bertha to her son Alfried, who then assumed control of the company.
+In 1943 Hitler issued a decree known as the Lex Krupp, which passed full ownership of the Krupp empire—which was vital to Germany's war effort—from Bertha to her son Alfried, who then assumed control of the company.
 Bertha took Gustav to a family estate in Tyrol, where they remained until the end of the war.

 In 1945 Gustav was indicted as a war criminal, but was declared medically unfit to stand trial.
 He died in 1950.
 Alfried Krupp von Bohlen und Halbach was indicted on charges of crimes against humanity in relation to the Krupp company's use and mistreatment of concentration camp inmates as slave labour in Krupp factories—particularly at the Berthawerk, a factory near the Markstadt forced labour camp, which was named after Bertha.
 He was sentenced to twelve years in prison and the confiscation of all his property.
 He served five years in prison before being freed in 1951 when the US High Commissioner in Germany, John J. McCloy, granted clemency, after deciding that there was no danger of a Nazi revival.

 In 1951 Bertha Krupp returned with Alfried to Essen, where Alfried resumed control of the company and rapidly restored it to a dominant position in the German economy, (although it no longer made armaments).
 She had become a much-loved figure in the city, known for her charitable work and her frequent visits to injured or ill Krupp workers and their families.

 Bertha Krupp von Bohlen und Halbach died in Essen on 21 September 1957.
 She was buried in the family crypt outside the city.